Come improve your stick skills with the Fresno State lacrosse team at the Fall Clinic.

 Before joining the `Dogs in 2012, Lautenbach was a volunteer assistant lacrosse coach at Drexel University, where the team was 2012 CAA Tournament Qualifiers.

-A native of West Chester, PA, Lautenbach graduated with a bachelor degree in criminology and a minor in sociology from Old Dominion University in 2007.
+A native of West Chester, PA, Lautenbach graduated with a bachelors degree in criminology and a minor in sociology from Old Dominion University in 2007.
+She also currently holds an NCCA accredited certification from the American Council on Exercise in Personal Training and is currently working towards her Nutrition Specialist certification.